 Gary G. Land, ChairBrent A. Geraty

 John J. Markovic

-Gary M. Ross

-Malcolm B. Russell

 Jane Sabes

 Brian E. Strayer

-April R. Summitt
+April R. Summitt (on leave)

 Academic Programs Credits

 BA: History 38

 BA/BS Interdisciplinary Major in Political Science 45

 BS: Social Studies 56

 BS: Elementary Education (Social Studies) 38

 Minor in History 20

 Minor in Political Science 21

 Elementary Education Minor in Social Studies 24

 Pre-professional Curricula in Public History

-MA: Church-State Studies 33

 MAT (History requirements only) 12

 The study of history examines humanity through time.
 It contributes to both social and individual identity and expands awareness beyond the confines of time and place.
+Analysis of the philosophy of government and international relations enhances one's comprehension of citizenship and membership in the community of nations.
 The Department of History and Political Science promotes such study within the framework of a Christian world view.
 In addition to the quest for truth, this perspective emphasizes both individual and corporate responsibility for service to humanity.